 There are other methods for drying herbs as well.

-Other Ways To Completely Dry Herbs
+Other Ways To Dry Herbs

 Hang Drying Herbs: Hanging herbs is a traditional method where you string your plants together and hang them upside down to dehydrate naturally.
 This method is the slower method of making dried herbs, however they do look gorgeous as they are drying, so you can include them in your kitchen décor.